 Private schools in São Paulo

 São Paulo’s private schools generally follow the Brazilian national curriculum.
-Some private schools have a Christian foundation and many offer bilingual instruction.
-Some expats prefer to send their children to these schools due to the higher level of education compared to public schools and lower fees compared to international schools.
-As classes may be predominantly taught in Portuguese, children should have at least some proficiency in the language.
+Some private schools have a Christian foundation, and many offer bilingual instruction.
+Some expats prefer to send their children to these schools due to the higher standard of education compared to public schools and lower fees compared to international schools.
+As classes may be predominantly taught in Portuguese, expat children should have at least some proficiency in the language.

 International schools in São Paulo

-Fees at some of the best international schools in São Paulo can be exorbitant.
-Added to the already high cost of living in the city, it can stretch an expat’s budget to the limit.
-It is therefore vital that anyone moving to São Paulo with school-aged children ensure they factor this in when negotiating their relocation contract.
-On top of the high fees, other expenses may include textbooks and stationery, extra-curricular activities, uniforms and school lunches.
-Most private schools contract private bus companies to transport children to and from school, which is an additional expense that parents will have to contribute to.
+While fees at some of the best international schools in São Paulo can be pretty expensive, most of these institutions will have first-class facilities and teaching standards.
+Added to the already high cost of living in São Paulo, international school fees can stretch an expat’s budget to the limit, so factor this in when negotiating your relocation contract.
+On top of the hefty fees, other expenses may include textbooks and stationery, extracurricular activities, uniforms and school lunches.

-In São Paulo, as in Brazil as a whole, state-supplied resources for children with special needs are very limited, and any support that does exist is offered in Portuguese.
+In São Paulo, as in Brazil as a whole, state-supplied resources for children with special educational needs in São Paulo are very limited, and any support that does exist is offered in Portuguese.
 Such services are easier to find, and often in English, at international schools.
-The level of support and cost involved do vary from school to school.
+The level of support and cost involved does vary from school to school.
 Parents are advised to research options thoroughly to ensure their children will be well catered for.

-Bustling São Paulo is replete with tutors and tutor companies to choose from.
+There are plenty of tutors and tutoring companies in São Paulo to choose from.
 Expats and locals alike can benefit in many ways from hiring a tutor.
-For example, even those who have some knowledge of European Portuguese may not find it as easy to pick up Brazilian Portuguese as they expected.
-In these cases, a tutor is an ideal way to bridge the gap.
+For example, even those with some knowledge of European Portuguese may not find it as easy to pick up Brazilian Portuguese as expected, as the two variants differ significantly in pronunciation, vocabulary, and grammar.
+A tutor is an ideal way to bridge the gap in these cases.

-For students, tutors can help prepare for big exams, adjust to their new curriculum, tackle a problem subject, learn Portuguese, or maintain fluency in their mother tongue.
+For students, tutors can help them prepare for big exams, adjust to their new curriculum, tackle a problem subject, learn Portuguese, or maintain fluency in their mother tongue.
+Both in-person and online tutoring options are widely available through various platforms and local services.

 Expat Health Insurance